 Metadata and time predicates push down.
 Pending writes are visible on request.
 A caller can ask for frames tagged “meeting” after last Tuesday and receive only those results.

 Wax records every mutation first in the WAL ring at offset 8 KiB.
-On commit it advances the header generation, updates the footer with the TOC SHA-256 and the committed WAL sequence, and persists the frame payloads, the FTS5 segments, the vector manifests, and the structured fact rows inside the same file.
+On commit it advances the header generation, updates the footer with the TOC SHA-256 and the committed WAL sequence, and persists frame payloads, FTS5 segments, vector manifests, and structured fact rows inside the same file.
 Recovery selects the higher-generation valid header page, then uses WALRingReader to replay any records after the checkpoint.
 The same substrate serves raw frames, lexical search, vector search, and bitemporal facts.
 VideoRAG and PhotoRAG are additional orchestrators on that substrate.

-A coding agent keeps the architectural decision from three weeks ago and the exact file that recorded the constraint.
-The frame that captured the discussion carries its timestamp, the supersede links if the decision changed, and the FTS5 + vector entries that surface it on a recall for “why did we pick this approach”.
+A coding agent keeps the architectural decision from three weeks ago and the file that recorded the constraint.
+The frame that captured the discussion carries its timestamp, supersede links if the decision changed, and the FTS5 + vector entries that surface it on a recall for “why did we pick this approach”.

-The Implementation
+Implementation notes

-Here are the core structures that make the durability guarantees concrete.
+These structures make the durability guarantees concrete.

 struct WALRecordHeader {